h-dh/QC-DKRZ/docs/sphinx/qa-user-manual.rst

        Path and and filename of every SELECTed item will be displayed below the executed command-line call.
-Searching the data base may take a somewhat long time, depending on the number of data files attached by option PROJECT_DATA alone.
+Searching the data base may take a somewhat long time, depending on the number of data files attached by option PROJECT_DATA without any SELECT search.

      - Command-line: /package-path/scripts/qa_DKRZ -f file -E_next

-       Only the first path-variable resulting from the SELECT evaluation will be checked.
-If everything appears fine in folder QA_RESULTS/check_logs, then restart the call without e_next.
+       Only the first file of an atomic data set resulting from the SELECT evaluation will be checked.
+If everything appears fine in folder QA_RESULTS/check_logs, then restart the call without -e_next.
 This will resume the session.

      - Use nohup for long-term execution in the background.
 If the script is run in the foreground, then command-line option '-m' may be helpful by showing